 “Memorial park dedicated to Dr. José Rizal, the national hero Features beautiful fountains, gardens, and open lawns Marks the “Kilometer Zero” point of the Philippines A favorite spot for families and tourists alike Close to Intramuros and Manila Ocean Park”

-At the center stands the Rizal Monument, guarded continuously by ceremonial soldiers.
+At the center stands the magnificent Rizal Monument, which houses Rizal's actual remains.
+It is perpetually guarded by ceremonial soldiers known as the Kawal ng Kalayaan (Knights of Freedom).
 It is a revered national landmark where Filipinos and tourists come to pay respect and take photographs.

-Beyond its historical value, Rizal Park serves as a relaxing green space in busy Manila — a place where locals come for leisure, family picnics, and quiet reflection.
+Beyond its historical value, Rizal Park serves as a crucial relaxing green space in busy Manila—a place where locals come for leisure, family picnics, and quiet reflection.

 How to Get There